 When you click an ordinary mouse button – or the rollerbar on previous RollerMouse versions – you are actuating a mechanical switch.
-This switch usually makes a clicking sound; hence the word “click” to describe selecting something with your mouse pointer.
+This switch usually makes a clicking sound; hence the word “click” describes selecting something with your mouse pointer.

 The Re:d, however, does not use a switch for its rollerbar click.
-Instead, clicking action is tracked the same way as pointer movement, by lasers which monitor the position of the rollerbar.
+Instead, the clicking action is tracked the same way as pointer movement, by lasers that monitor the position of the rollerbar.
 These lasers actuate a click when the bar is depressed to a certain adjustable level.

 This system has significant practical benefits.
 Because the bar does not have to close a switch in order to register a click, there is no “force feedback” against your fingers.
 Thus clicking becomes a relaxed, almost detached motion – one that happens more electronically than physically.

 Once you understand that rollerbar “clicking” action is actually silent, one significant question presents itself: How do you know when you’ve clicked?

 Believe it or not, Contour answered this question by installing an artificial click-noise-maker in the RollerMouse Re:d.
 This gives you some unusual capabilities, such as being able to turn the click sound volume up or down, or even mute it.
 Why would you want to mute it?
 Glad you asked.
 Even on its lowest setting, the rollerbar’s artificial click is so loud that it absolutely drives me bananas.
 My personal solution is to mute the silly thing, restoring blissful silence to my office while I’m trying to work.